manahilmughal334-lang/git-practice/README.md

 # git-practice
-this is mt first repositry
+this is my first repositry
+i use only for practice